apache/incubator-weex-playground/README.md

 # incubator-weex-playground

-[Weex](https://github.com/apache/incubator-weex) is a framework for building high-performance cross-platform mobile applications with a modern web development experience.
-Weex Playground App can be used to test and preview weex pages on Android or IOS.
+Weex Playground is a development tool, which can be used to test and preview weex pages on Android or IOS.

-Find more about weex at [weex.apache.org](https://weex.apache.org).
+Find more about playground at our [website](https://weex.apache.org/guide/playground.html).

 ## Run Weex Playground
 ### Android